ConvoStack/convostack/docs/docs/getting-started/quickstart-react-express-playground.md

 # Quickstart Guide

 The ConvoStack Playground monorepo is the fastest way to start exploring ConvoStack.
-If you like learning by example, then this is the quick start for you!
+If you like learning by example, then this is the quickstart for you!

 To check out the playground without setting it up yourself, click [here](https://playground.convostack.ai) for a live demo!

 By following this guide, you will end up with a runnable local version on your own machine.
-We estimate that you can go from git clone to running in a couple of minutes.
+We estimate that you can go from `git clone` to running in a couple of minutes.
 If you don't want to read the details of each step, you can copy/paste the steps directly from the GitHub repo [README](https://github.com/ConvoStack/playground#quickstart).

 ![ConvoStack Playground](../../static/img/convostack-playground-demo.png)

 ## Requirements & Installation

-Click [here](../README.md#requirements) to see the basic requirements for running ConvoStack locally.

 To get started, clone the [ConvoStack playground monorepo](https://github.com/ConvoStack/playground):